David Bennett (New Zealand politician): Fifth National Government, 2008–2017

-Sixth Labour Government, 2017–2020
+Sixth Labour Government, 2017–2023

 At the 2017 general election, Bennett retained Hamilton East by 5,810 votes over new Labour candidate Jamie Strange, but lost to Strange by a margin of 2,973 votes at the 2020 general election.
 Despite that loss, he was returned as a list MP.

 The National Party was in opposition from October 2017.
 Bennett held various spokesperson roles for the party, including food safety and racing under the leadership of Bill English, corrections and land information under Simon Bridges, agriculture under Todd Muller and Judith Collins, and economic and regional development under Christopher Luxon.

 Bennett briefly served as an Assistant Speaker of the House in August 2022.
-He will retire at the 2023 New Zealand general election.
+He retired at the 2023 New Zealand general election.

+After Parliament

+In 2024, Judith Collins, the Minister of Science, Innovation and Technology, appointed Bennett to the board of Callaghan Innovation.

 Political views

 In 2005, Bennett voted for the Marriage (Gender Clarification) Amendment Bill, which would have amended the Marriage Act to define marriage as only between a man and a woman.
 He opposed the Marriage (Definition of Marriage) Amendment Bill at its first and second readings in 2012 and 2013, but voted in support at its final reading in 2013.
 He supported the Conversion Practices Bill at second and third reading in 2022.

 In 2009, Bennett voted against the Misuse of Drugs (Medicinal Cannabis) Amendment Bill, a bill aimed at amending the Misuse of Drugs Act so that cannabis could be used for medical purposes.

 In 2019 and 2020, he voted for the Abortion Legislation Bill at all stages.
 In 2022, he supported the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill at its second and third reading.